dan-reznik/continuous-curvature/README.md

 ### The plane curve is computed in two steps:

-1. Absolute angle of curve: the definite integral of curvature (w/ scaling param "a").
+1. Absolute angle of curve: the definite integral of curvature.
+Though not shown, assume a scaling parameter "a" is added to this integral.
 2. Absolute position (unit speed): integrate cosine and sine of absolute angle.

 <img src="https://github.com/dan-reznik/continuous-curvature/blob/master/from%20curvature%20to%20plane%20curve.png" width="50%">